How to Get a Translation – Complete Customer Guide

 Where to look for translators

-Since you’ve found my website, you already know one place where you can get a translation.
-I specialise in English and Spanish translations, and manage translation projects in other languages.
-Ask me for a quote!
-But, if you want to go elsewhere, here are other places where you can find a translator:
+Since you’ve found this website, you already know one place where you can get a translation.
+We specialise in English and Spanish translations, and manage translation projects in other languages.
+But if you want to go elsewhere, here are other places where you can find a translator:

 Translation agencies.
 These are intermediaries and so they take a percentage.
 Good ones have wide networks and solid quality processes.
 They will probably be more expensive than working directly with the translator.